nickovaras/Vector_UR5/README.md

 https://github.com/nickovaras/vector

-## A note on SRDF
-Unlike the c++ MoveGroup class, the Python MoveGroupCommander class seems to lack a method to directly read <group states> (named robot positions) saved on the robot's SRDF.
-Consider using a ROS package like srdfdom (http://wiki.ros.org/srdfdom) to parse the robots SRDF.
+The node will make the Vector mobile robot navigate from one location on the map to another, and on each location it will move the robot to a named joint configuration from the SRDF.
+Unlike the C++ MoveGroup class, the Python MoveGroupCommander class seems to lack a method to directly read <group states> (named robot positions) saved on the robot's SRDF, so the ROS package srdfdom (http://wiki.ros.org/srdfdom) is used to parse the robots SRDF and obtain the named arm configuration.

 # Setup Instructions: